Africa Based Programs

 In addition to these public events, in each country them delegation had meetings and exchanges with important actors, institutions, and organizations involved in the electoral process.
 These included: A meeting with the director of the National Bureau of Elections in Chad; meetings with the new Minister of Justice and with the president of the Independent National Electoral Commission in Niger; meetings with the coalition of opposition parties and with the main officers of the current ruling party at their headquarters in Burkina Faso; Meetings with the President of the Constitutional Court and with the Minister of Justice in Mali; Meetings with the president of the University of Nouakchott and other high officials in Mauritania; meetings with both the coalition of opposition parties and with a deputy to the National Assembly who was a key supporter of the ruling party in the tense pre-election struggle in Senegal.

 In each country the delegation also met with and visited other important government institutions and NGO groups, and gave interviews to the press.
 Various other activities organized by TSEP alumni provided important insights into Sahelian society and politics.
 Highlights include a full day visit to the town of Kiota in Niger, seat of a very important branch of the Tijaniyya Sufi Muslim order, where the delegation was received as guests by the most senior members of the religious family.
 Another highlight was the day-long visit to a rural meeting of elected officials with their constituents in the rural council of Fissel in Senegal, a striking opportunity to see local democracy in action in West Africa.
-For an account of this visit by a member of the delegation, click here

 The trip provided American participants with a rich and nuanced understanding of the key issues surrounding elections and democratic development in West Africa, including both the challenges and difficulties presented by those contexts as well as the remarkable efforts of individuals and civil society groups in struggling for positive outcomes in each country.